The Rugby Union and Rugby League Guaranteed to Succeed Game Plan

 Sure – officianados and zealots from each code will argue about the “amateurs vs professionals days” and the “private school vs public school” stuff and the skill level required in one code is much higher than the other code etc etc.

 But in reality every game in Rugby League and Rugby Union is about getting the ball over the line.
 To do this you need to get the ball off the other team, hang on to it and stick it over the opposition’s line as often as possible.
+And, at the same time, stop them from doing the same to you.

 The rest is detail.
 But there is a massive industry built around that detail.
 Hundreds of millions of dollars are spent on figuring out that detail and implementing it in games all over the world.